 Figure 9.
 Forlab fluorescence ratios of the interior part of the upper valve of the sarcophagus.

-Forlab images at preselected wavelengths can be employed for the definition of signal ratios and the development of algorithms aimed at the individuation of different substances.
-The application of calibration ratios to Forlab fluorescence ratios permitted not only to obtain more luminosity, contrast and definition of the images (Figure 9), but also to emphasize the difference between treatments through the correction of the highlighted areas, making data more reliable.
-The discontinuity of the surface materials was evident also on the long and the short sides of the casket (Figure 10 and 11).
+Forlab images at preselected wavelengths can be employed for the definition of signal ratios and the development of algorithms aimed at the identification of different substances.
+The application of calibration ratios to Forlab fluorescence ratios made it possible not only to obtain more luminosity, contrast and definition in the images (Figure 9) but also to emphasise the different treatments through the correction of the highlighted areas, making the data more reliable.
+The discontinuity of the surface materials was also evident on the long and short sides of the casket (Figures 10 and 11).
 In fact, the Forlab processed data, confirmed by Lifart analysis, showed the presence of acrylic consolidation material applied in several restorations over time.

 Figure 7.
 The earthenware tile fluorescence spectra.
-Black: Lifart fluorescence spectra; blue: Forlab values calibrated; red: Forlab data not calibrated.
-A-D are referred to the four areas described in materials section.
+Black: Lifart fluorescence spectra; blue: Forlab values calibrated; red: Forlab values not calibrated.
+A–D refer to the four areas described in the materials section.

 Figure 8.
 Upper valve of the sarcophagus, long and short side of the casket.

-The calibration ratios considerably improved the quality of Forlab images (Figure 11), making some fissures and several restorations stand out in the casket, particularly in correspondence of the winged goddess Nefti.
-Furthermore, a more precise localization of materials and retouches was obtained applying the calibration ratios on all the Forlab measurements.
+The calibration ratios considerably improved the quality of the Forlab images (Figure 11), making some fissures and several restorations stand out in the casket, particularly in the likeness of the winged goddess Nefti.
+Furthermore, a more precise localisation of materials and retouches was obtained by applying the calibration ratios to all of the Forlab measurements.

 Conclusions

-LIF spectroscopic technique is largely used in the field of cultural heritage because it allows easy access to valuable information without damaging the specimens.
-ENEA Diagnostic and Metrology Laboratory developed an hyperspectral and a multispectral LIF scanning systems, whose intercalibration provided a correction tool for imaging data.
+LIF spectroscopic technique is used widely in the field of cultural heritage because it allows easy access to valuable information without damaging the specimens.
+ENEA Diagnostic and Metrology Laboratory developed hyperspectral and a multispectral LIF scanning systems, whose intercalibration provided a correction tool for imaging data.

-Some reference solutions and a Carrara marble tile treated with different coatings were employed to develop calibration ratios for the Forlab system, that were applied on the fluorescence spectra of a earthenware tile covered with pigments and modern protective paints.
-Obtained results, although still perfectible, proved very encouraging, giving higher quality Forlab images.
-Moreover the availability of an intercalibration protocol is expected to provide access to extrapolated spectra from Forlab data.
+Some reference solutions and a Carrara marble tile treated with different coatings were employed to develop calibration ratios for the Forlab system.
+These ratios were then applied to the fluorescence spectra of an earthenware tile covered with pigments and modern protective paints.
+The obtained results, although still imperfect, proved very encouraging and provided higher quality Forlab images.
+Moreover, the availability of an intercalibration protocol is expected to provide access to extrapolated spectra from Forlab data.

 Acknowledgement